Kauã Prates

-Kauã Prates de Almeida (born 12 August 2008) is a Brazilian footballer who plays as a left-back for Cruzeiro.
+Kauã Prates de Almeida (born 12 August 2008) is a Brazilian footballer who plays as a left-back for club Borussia Dortmund.

 Club career

+Cruzeiro

 Born in Montanha, Espírito Santo, Kauã Prates joined Cruzeiro's youth sides in 2019, for the under-11s.
 In September 2024, he signed his first professional contract with the club, agreeing to a three-year deal.

 Kauã Prates made his first team debut on 7 May 2025, starting in a 1–1 away draw against Mushuc Runa, for the season's Copa Sudamericana.
+He scored his first senior goal the following 10 January, but in a 2–1 Campeonato Mineiro home loss to Pouso Alegre.

+Borussia Dortmund

+On 19 February 2026, Bundesliga side Borussia Dortmund announced the signing of Kauã Prates on a five-year contract, effective in August, after his 18th birthday.